 Something interesting happened to me as I was fueling recently.
 A hawker walked up to my car and politely asked if he could tell me something about the wipers.
 Intrigued, and not being much of a car enthusiast, I agreed.
+And the ensuing sale inspired these three lessons in selling from a hawker

+But first, let me continue.
 He went on to show me how worn the front spongy part of the wiper was and the damage this would eventually do to the windscreen.
 He then led me to the rear windshield which he also pointed out was not the right size and would leave a mark every time it is swiped.

 I was deeply fascinated by his sales technique at this point and was totally sold.
 Being human, however, I raised an objection.
 “Sina pesa saa hii,” (I don’t have the money on me) I sheepishly stated.